Featured Story

 The Vegan Project encourages people to adopt a vegan lifestyle by providing information on the impact of animal agriculture on the environment, the ethical concerns surrounding the use of animals for food, and the health benefits of a plant-based diet.
 The project also provides guidance on vegan nutrition, recipes, and resources for finding vegan-friendly products.

-The Vegan Project seeks to create a community of like-minded individuals who are committed to promoting a vegan lifestyle and who support each other in their efforts to live a compassionate and sustainable life.
+The Vegan Project seeks to create a community of like-minded individuals who are committed to promoting a vegan lifestyle and who support each other in their efforts to live compassionate and sustainable life.

 What is Veganism?